 Engineered wood products are a high-performance, consistent, reliable and environmentally responsible choice for everything from construction to materials handling applications.

 Typically, engineered wood products are made from the same hardwoods and softwoods used to manufacture lumber.
 Sawmill scraps and other wood waste can be used for engineered wood composed of wood particles or fibers, but whole logs are usually used for veneers, such as plywood, MDF or Particle board.
-Some engineered wood products, like oriented strand board (OSB), can use trees from the poplar family, a common but non-structural species.
-Alternatively, it is also possible to manufacture similar engineered cellulosic products from other lignin-containing materials such as rye straw, wheat straw, rice straw, hemp stalks, kenaf stalks, or sugar cane residue, in which case they contain no actual wood but rather vegetable fibers.
-Flat pack furniture is typically made out of man-made wood due to its low manufacturing costs and its low weight, making it easy to transport.
+Some engineered wood products, like oriented strand board (OSB), can use trees from the popular family, a common but non-structural species.
+Flat pack furniture is typically made out of engineered wood due to its low manufacturing costs and its low weight, making it easy to transport.